Verified Pharmacy Program

 Benefits of VPP

-- VPP acts as a supplement to state processes for pharmacies that must renew or obtain non-resident licensure to remain compliant.
+- VPP acts as a supplement to state processes for pharmacies that must renew or obtain resident and/or non-resident licensure to remain compliant.
 VPP provides state boards of pharmacy with your verified pharmacy data and a uniform inspection service to assist with licensing decisions.

 - Consolidated inspections for nonresident pharmacies.
 If an out-of-state board(s) requires a current inspection by a board-approved third party or designated agent, an inspection through VPP may meet this requirement.

 Looking to satisfy non-resident licensure requirements or pursue NABP Compounding Pharmacy Accreditation?

 Complete the form to request more information.